NotSoOld/OpenGPSS/manuals/Manual.md

 - log\_FEC\_entering (True) - if true, every time xact executes wait() block, a message will be printed (with time when xact will leave FEC).

 - log\_assignments (False) - if true, every assignment parsing result will be printed.
 Use it when you're not sure if assignment is interpreted correctly.

+- log\_dot\_operator (False) - if true, you'll see what left-side and right-side values of each dot operation are.

 - tick\_by\_tick\_simulation (False) - if true, in the begginning of every time beat the simulation will wait user's input (so you can read logs of previous beat simulation); if false, simualtion will go from beginning to end.